robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - 2001-07-20 -- G8 summit in Genoa, during which we have seen an unprecedented case of violence against unarmed people, and the worst violation of human rights happened in Europe after the end of the WW2 as stated by Amnesty International, perpetrated by Italian Police under the Berlusconi government;

-- 2001-09-11 -- the Twin Tower disaster on 9/11 that turned the USA and EU policies about flights and traveling people towards security over freedom;
+- 2001-09-11 -- the Twin Tower disaster on 9/11 that turned the USA and EU policies about flights and travelling people towards security over freedom;

 - 2001-12-11 -- China entered as a member into the World Trade Organisation (WTO).
 As part of their accession, China agreed to various commitments, including reducing trade barriers, opening their market, and improving intellectual property protection;